All writers make mistakes, even best-selling authors.

 Give a reading.
 Listen to a reading.

 Of course, all advice is deadly.
-Only take advice that improves your writing and your story!
+Only take advice that improves your writing and your story and never lose your unique voice!